chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_essentials_delete.rst

 This sub-command has the following options:

 ``--[no-]recurse``
-   Use ``--no-recourse`` to disable listing a directory recursively.
-Listing a directory recursively is enabled by default. **jamescott: THIS ONE HAS A SLIGHTLY DIFFERENT ATTRIBUTE NAME THAN DOWNLOAD AND UPLOAD.
-BY DESIGN OR BY ACCIDENT?
-THIS ONE IS ALSO THE SAME AS A COMMAND IN DIFF**
+   Use ``--no-recurse`` to disable listing a directory recursively.
+Listing a directory recursively is enabled by default. **jamescott: CHANGED DELETE, DIFF, DOWNLOAD, AND UPLOAD TO BE --no-recurse.
+PLEASE CONFIRM THAT IS CORRECT AND THEN I CAN DELETE THIS NOTE.
+IF THAT IS CORRECT, ALSO TWO OF THE SUBCOMMANDS HAVE TYPOS IN THE CODE**

 For example, to xxxxx: